raggdesigns/interview-preparation/solid/answers/dependency_inversion_principle.md

 1. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 2. Abstractions should not depend on details.
 Details should depend on abstractions.

+When subclass changes the parent class will not need to change.
+Its inverse of control.The high level class takes control of dependency by using defined injection with interface.

+## Workflow Mindset

+- Classes should depend on interfaces instead of concrete classes.
+- Those interfaces should be design by the class that uses them not by the classes that will implement them.

 ### Violating DIP

 A common violation of DIP occurs when a high-level module directly depends on a low-level module.